Talk to us

 On the other hand, a commercial RTC platform based on the client-server model has a data transmission network.
 A communication peer just needs to publish an uplink stream and can either subscribe to a single downlink stream or multiple streams.
 This gives a commercial RTC platform a much higher capability for streaming high-definition videos.

-Furthermore, mature commercial RTC platform like ZEGOCLOUD has been in the market for 7 years.
+Furthermore, mature commercial RTC platforms like ZEGOCLOUD have been in the market for 7 years.
 As driven by clients’ demands, ZEGOCLOUD has optimized its user experience to stay ahead of the curve.
 After all, if a commercial system cannot deliver excellent performance, its clients won’t pay to use its service.

 WebRTC is an open-source technology with authentic voice and video call abilities but was not designed for any specific business purposes or use cases in the first place.